sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 }
 ```

+It is **important** to ensure that:

-Ensure that you set the value of `App ID` as the `clientID` field and the value of `Client Secret` in the `clientSecret` field (not the `App secret`) from OAuth application.
-Finally ensure that the `apiScope` string is a comma separated string and reflects the scopes from your OAuth application accurately.
+1. The value of `App ID` from your OAuth application is set as the value of the `clientID` field
+2. The value of `Client Secret` (and not the `App secret`) from your OAuth application is set as the value of the `clientSecret` field
+3. The value of `apiScope` string is a comma separated string and reflects the scopes from your OAuth application accurately
+4. The `type` field has no typos and is **exactly** the same as the example above

 Optionally, you may want to restrict the sign up to only users who belong to a specific list of organizations.
-To do this add the following to the `auth.providres` configuration above:
+To do this add the following to the `auth.providers` configuration above:

 ```
       "allowOrgs": ["your-org-1", "your-org-2"],